Home

 TRUE: Tenosynovitis is an irritation and inflammation of a tendon sheath.

-FALSE: The common prescriptions defeat the pain and cure the problem.
+FALSE: The common prescriptions effectively treat the pain and reverse the problem.

 Corticosteriod shots, anti-inflammatories, splints and rest are the common prescriptions.